ARMmbed/mbed-os-5-docs/docs/contributing/mbed_targets.md

-## Adding and configuring mbed targets
+## Adding and Configuring Arm Mbed Targets

-mbed uses JSON as a description language for its build targets.
-You can find the JSON description of mbed targets in `targets/targets.json` and in `custom_targets.json` in the root of a project directory.
+Arm Mbed uses JSON as a description language for its build targets.
+You can find the JSON description of Mbed targets in `targets/targets.json` and in `custom_targets.json` in the root of a project directory.
 When you add new targets with `custom_targets.json`, they are added to the list of available targets.
 You are not allowed to redefine existing targets in `custom_targets.json`.
 To better understand how a target is defined, we'll use this example (taken from `targets.json`):

 ```
     "TEENSY3_1": {